Relations between Nazi Germany and the Arab world: Nazi persecution of Arabs

 Mohammed Helmy was one of those Egyptians, a doctor who was fired from his hospital and banned from practicing medicine for being a "Hamite", an old term referring to black people.
 He was also barred from marrying his German fiancé due to his race.
 The Egyptian government was able to secure his release due to his ill health.
 Despite being targeted by the regime, he helped foreign workers and Germans avoid conscription and hid a Jewish patient, Anna Boros, during the war.
 He obtained documents to protect Boros, including a certificate of her conversion to Islam and a marriage certificate.
 Helmy also assisted Boros' family by finding hiding places for them.
 He later became the first Arab Righteous Among Nations.

 Death certificate of Mohamed Bouayad, a Moroccan who was killed in a gas chamber in Mauthausen in April 1945.

 Hans Hauck was born in Frankfurt in 1920.
 Since his father was Algerian, he was persecuted for being half-Arab.
 At the age of 17, he was summoned by the Gestapo and was sterilized.
-Then 14-year-old Lucie M. was sent in 1943 to Ravensbrück concentration camp for being a "Moroccan half-breed".
+Lucie M., a 14-year-old, was sent in 1943 to Ravensbrück concentration camp for being a "Moroccan half-breed".
 The Nazis sterilized hundreds of "half-breeds", Germans mixed with Maghrebi Arabs.

 The Arab collaborators with Nazi Germany, Amin al-Husseini and Rashid Ali al-Gailani, were aware of the Arab inmates, yet did nothing to free them.
 Al-Husseini refused to intervene when a Palestinian called Boutros S. was arrested for "political expressions" and sent to a work camp near Berlin.
 In December 1943, an Iraqi student Sayd Daud Y was arrested for helping the desertion of his future brother-in-law, a grenadier in the Wehrmacht.
 Daud was engaged to the soldier's sister and had a child with her, but for "racial considerations" was not allowed to marry her.
 His brother tried to help him by appealing to al-Kailānī and to the Grand Mufti to intervene, though they refused to help.
 He was brought to Dachau in April 1945.